College of Education and Human Development

 Earn a certificate in Ambiguous Loss

 The University of Minnesota’s Department of Family Social Science offers an online noncredit certificate program led by Pauline Boss, PhD.
-Learn more about the certificate program

 To discuss the Ambiguous Loss certificate, please reach out to Sophia Shepeck at shepe049@umn.edu.

-Support Ambiguous Loss Research and Training
+Support Ambiguous Loss research and training